clararajadel/jupyter-datacube-docker-singularity/README.md

 ```
 $ mkdir local
 ```
-- **Create and activate virtual environment** named "jupy-docker" using conda (all path is written because the environment is saved out from conda /envs).
+- **Create and activate virtual environment** named "jupy-docker" using conda.
+The environment is created to use jupyter locally (without datacube) and verify that the new configuration works properly.
 This step is not mandatory, you can use an existing environment but I do not recommend it.
 ```
 $ conda create -p /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 $ source activate /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 ```
+(all path is written because the environment is saved out from default path: /miniconda3/envs)
 ## 2. Jupyter notebook
 - **Install jupyter and add ipykernel**.
 Ipykernel is a  Jupyter kernel to work with Python code in Jupyter notebooks.
 ```